– As much as a Victim as a Perpetrator

 What Are The Treatments For BPD?

 In the past, there were not enough guidelines and research to treat borderline personality disorder, and people considered BPD as a non-treatable disorder.
 However, that is no longer true.
-With continuous research, there are new effective treatments for BPD.
+With continuous research, there are new effective treatment for borderline personality disorder.

 – Psychodynamic Therapy like Transactional Analysis